Courses of Study

 [RU232] All That is Solid Melts into Air: Modern Russian Literature War, revolution, exile, terror.
 Creativity, fantasy, imagination, freedom.
 Despite enormous suffering, both in the Soviet Union and in Europe, Russian writers contrived to invent stories that parodied, questioned, undermined, and demythologized the violent workings of history and the state.
 We read some of the richest fiction of late-Tsarist, Soviet, and émigré literature, which continued the artistic traditions of the 19th century.
 Includes masterpieces by writers such as Bely, Zamyatin, Olesha, Bulgakov, Nabokov, and Solzhenitsyn.
 All readings in English.
 Four credit hours.
 L.

-RU326s Conversation and Composition: Personal ID in 20th-Century Literature Reading and analysis of literary and historical texts.
+RU326s Conversation and Composition Reading and analysis of literary and historical texts.
 Topics change each year.
-Spring 2021: The Search for Personal Identity in 20th-Century Russian Literature.
+Spring 2022: Twentieth- and twenty-first-century Russian Literature and Culture.
 Grammar review and continued practice in oral and written expression.
 Conducted in Russian.
 Prerequisite: Russian 325.
 Four credit hours.
-Monastireva-Ansdell
+L. Orte

 [RU346] Russian Poetry Weekly meetings focus on poems by one of the major 20th-century Russian poets, including Blok, Esenin, Akhmatova, Tsvetaeva, Pasternak, Mandelshtam, and Brodsky.
 Readings in Russian; discussion in English.
 May be repeated for credit.
 Prerequisite: Russian 127.
 One or two credit hours.